osmanbeyoglulab/Tutorials-on-ISMB-2024/README.md

   `pip install -r requirements.txt`

 Besides the packages listed in requirements.txt,  a few additional packages are required for each session.
 Please follow the instruction in each session.

-##  <a name='o=Overview'></a>Overview
-####   <a name='Basic principles behind TF activity inference methods'></a><a href="https://github.com/osmanbeyoglulab/Tutorials-on-ISMB-2024/blob/main/overview/ISMB 2024 Tutorial.pdf">Basic principles behind TF activity inference methods</a>

-####   <a name='Overview of computational TF inference methods based on single cell omics'></a><a href="https://github.com/osmanbeyoglulab/Tutorials-on-ISMB-2024/blob/main/overview/ISMB 2024 Tutorial.pdf">Overview of computational TF inference methods based on single cell omics</a>

-##  <a name='Hands-onTutorial'></a>Hands-on Tutorial
-####   <a name='Session1:Hands-onexperienceinapplyingtoolsandinterpretingresultsusingmultipleTFactivityinferencemethodsusingpublicscRNA-seq'></a><a href="https://github.com/osmanbeyoglulab/Tutorials-on-ISMB-2024/blob/main/hands-on_tutorial/session-1/stan.ipynb">Session 1 : Hands-on experience in applying tools and interpreting results using multiple TF activity inference methods using public scRNA-seq</a>

-####  <a name='Session2:Hands-onexperienceinapplyingtoolsandinterpretingresultsusingTFactivityinferencemethodsusingpublicCITE-seq'></a><a href="https://github.com/osmanbeyoglulab/Tutorials-on-ISMB-2024/blob/main/hands-on_tutorial/session-2/pySPaRTAN/pySPaRTAN_tutorial.ipynb">Session 2: Hands-on experience in applying tools and interpreting results using TF activity inference methods using public CITE-seq</a>

-####  <a name='Session3:Hands-onexperienceinapplyingtoolsandinterpretingresultsusingmultipleTFactivityinferencemethodsusingpublicscATAC-seqandmultiome'></a><a href="https://github.com/osmanbeyoglulab/Tutorials-on-ISMB-2024/blob/main/hands-on_tutorial/session-3/scenicplus.ipynb">Session 3: Hands-on experience in applying tools and interpreting results using multiple TF activity inference methods using public scATAC-seq and multiome</a>